+We cannot rest on our past successes.
 We believe that it is possible to end preventable child deaths globally in a generation, with continued investment in cost-effective, coordinated interventions for children and mothers.

-A strong commitment of at least a \$132.5 million fiscal year 2020 U.S. contribution to UNICEF core resources will help us reach that dream.
+A strong commitment of at least a \$134 million fiscal year 2021 U.S. contribution to UNICEF's core resources will help us reach that dream.